-3518.
-Deliberations and Completion of Verdict Forms: For Use When Lesser Included Offenses and Greater Crimes Are Not Separately Charged and the Jury Is Given Only One Not Guilty Verdict Form for Each Count (Non-Homicide) find (him/l doubt that u find that the defendant is not guilty of a greater charged crime, you may ner) guilty of a lesser crime if you are convinced beyond a reasonable the defendant is guilty of that lesser crime.
-A defendant may not be of both a greater and lesser crime for the same conduct.
-[Now I will explain to you the crimes which charges are affected by this instruction including lesser crimes of the lesser crimes]:] [ [[For coun directions ant not guilty of the corresponding greater crime. t[s],] (Y/you) will receive (a/multiple) verdict form[s].
-Follow these before you give me any completed and signed final verdict form.
-Return d verdict forms to me, unsigned.
-1. If all of you agree the People have proved that the defendant is guilty of the greater crime, complete and sign the verdict form for guilty of that crime.
-Do not complete or sign any other verdict form [for that count].
-2. If all of you agree the People have not proved that the defendant is guilty of the greater crime and also agree the People have proved that (he/she) is guilty of (the/a) lesser crime, complete and sign the verdict form for guilty of the lesser crime.
+[[For count[s] ,] (Y/you) will receive (a/multiple) verdict form[s].
+Follow these directions before you give me any completed and signed final verdict form.
+Return any unused verdict forms to me, unsigned.

+- 1. If all of you agree the People have proved that the defendant is guilty of the greater crime, complete and sign the verdict form for guilty of that crime.
+Do not complete or sign any other verdict form [for that count]. - 2.
+If all of you agree the People have not proved that the defendant is guilty of the greater crime and also agree the People have proved that (he/she) is guilty of (the/a) lesser crime, complete and sign the verdict form for guilty of the lesser crime.
 Do not complete or sign any other verdict form[s] [for that count].